 Below are some cultural resources that you can explore together with your children.
-Here’s wishing you and your loved ones a happy and prosperous Year of the Pig!
+Here’s wishing you and your loved ones a happy and prosperous lunar new year!

 Discover how the Chinese New Year celebration came about: Some might be familiar with the folktale of the monster named “Nian,” who had to be warded off by villagers using loud noises and red decorations.
 But the historical origins of the Chinese New Year tell a different story: the celebrations were an opportunity for farmers to enjoy a rare break from toiling in the fields.
-Watch a video about the Chinese New Year folk legend, and read more about the history of the celebrations on the news site Vox.
+Read about the origins of the Chinese New Year on China Travel Guide.